 TLT vs SPY – Bond Rotation Strategy.
 Some days ago we published an ETF rotation strategy that rotates between SPY, TLT, and EEM based on monthly momentum.
 Today we look at a similar ETF sector momentum/rotation strategy but we exclude EEM: A SPY and TLT strategy (S&P 500 and 20 years Treasury bond).

-The SPY and TLT rotation trading strategy works well because TLT works as a safe haven when the stock market is weak.
+The SPY and TLT rotation trading strategy might work well because TLT often works as a safe haven when the stock market is weak.
 Below you find the logic and code for this simple SPY and TLT momentum/rotation strategy.
 The drawdown is low but the total return is better than “buy and hold”.

 What is momentum and how has it performed?